 Yet, the Birmingham Civil Rights Institute somehow manages to be fair and encouraging.
 By focusing on black history in America, it challenges us to consider the tough questions like “what are Civil Rights?”
 I truly don’t think it’s possible to visit and not be changed.

 The Birmingham Civil Rights Institute is laid out chronologically with five permanent galleries.
 They are:

 - The Confrontations Gallery

 These exhibits do an incredible job presenting the story of these difficult chapters in our nation’s history with respect to those who lived it.
 For context, the permanent exhibits are shared alongside a timeline that lays out important events in sequence.
 Above the timeline, national events are marked.
 Below the timeline, important moments and events in Alabama are marked.

-I was deeply saddened by some of what I saw, but in the end the story of Birmingham, Alabama civil rights is one of hope, endurance and faith.
+I was deeply saddened by much of what I saw.
+But, in the end, the story of Birmingham, Alabama civil rights is one of hope, endurance and faith.